LetteraUnica/AP-Exam/README.md

 A *trials* directory is also present, containing a `.cpp` file called `trials.cpp` in which the group tested the implemented tree.

-Finally, the *benchmark* directory contains a series of files related to the benchmarking of the BST.
+Finally, the *benchmark* directory contains a series of files related to the benchmarking of the BST. executing the `test.sh` script found in this directory will run the benchmark on your machine and plot the results.

 #### Directory: *python_exam*